dsidavis/DSIWeb/README.md

 Title: My super title
 Authors: DSI Affiliate
 Date: 2010-12-03 10:20
-Category: Statistical Computing
 Tags: R, packages, statistics
 Summary: Short version for index and feeds

 This is the content of my super blog post.
 ```
-The only required metadata field is the title.
+The only required metadata field is the title and it needs to be specified on
+the first line of the markdown file.
 If the date is not specified, it
 is automatically set to the last time the file was modified.

 #### HTML